The South Burnett is home to two rail trails, ideal for the outdoor adventurist.

 The Kilkivan to Kingaroy railway was one of the first branch lines built in Queensland.
 Originally used for agriculture and commercial freight, as well as passenger transport.

-In 2017 the second of the South Burnett Rail Trails was opened with Queensland’s longest sealed rail trail travelling 44kms from Kingaroy to Murgon.
+In 2017 the second of the Rail Trails in the South burnett was opened with Queensland’s longest sealed rail trail travelling 44kms from Kingaroy to Murgon.

 This easily accessible, varied and unique rail trail offers close proximity to towns and villages through the South Burnett.
 Each offers their own unique experiences and places to explore, including historic landmarks and buildings, art galleries, museums, food and wine, shopping and markets.